Skip to content

 What is new in the Hume Band 2.0 compared to the original?

 The Hume Band 2.0 adds 14 day battery life (up from 5 to 7 days), blood pressure trend tracking, an upgraded UltraLux strap and improved signal processing.
-Nutrition tracking is promised for June 2026.
+Nutrition tracking is promised as an app update.
 The sensor array (5 LEDs and 4 photodiodes) is the same as the original.

 Does the Hume Band 2.0 require a subscription?